 Science career of the week

-This week’s career is Engineer.
-Engineers work in a variety of roles developing new products or solutions to technical challenges.
+This week’s career is ‘Therapeutic radiographer’.
+Therapeutic radiographers take images of the insides of patients’ bodies and plan treatments to treat a particular disease.
 Information about experience opportunities, providers, entry requirements and much more can be found here: Science career of the Week

 Please speak to Mr. Burke, who will provide you with more information about this, or any other, science career.